• Skip to primary navigation

 Vegetable fried rice can be made up to 4 days in advance and stored in an airtight container in the fridge.
 To reheat, microwave or reheat on the stovetop until hot throughout.

-Freshly steamed rice can be used but you'll need to dry it out first or it'll result in clumpy fried rice.
-To do this, thinly spread it out on a baking sheet, freeze for 60 minutes uncovered until cold, and break it up with a rice paddle.
+Freshly steamed rice can be used but you'll need to evenly spread it out on a large baking tray, freeze for 45-60 minutes until cold, and break it up.
+This process dries out the rice by removing excess moisture, which can cause clumpy fried rice.

 Why is my fried rice soggy?